 And I do wish the soundtrack, simple as it is, didn’t sound so much like a chord progression from a Moby album.

-Still, despite my mild aggravation, the film is much more than the sum of its parts.
-It’s a powerful, exhausting, and valuable viewing experience.
+Still, despite my mild aggravation, 12 Years a Slave is much more than the sum of its parts.
+It’s a powerful, exhausting, and valuable experience.
 The lingering effect of this movie is, “Yeah, these nightmares really happened.
 People can be horrible.
 God have mercy.”
 I just don’t find that the movie has given me much to think about, or much reason to revisit it…

 As I exited the theater, and the moviegoers all around me were talking about how they would’ve “just lost it” and “fought back and killed that evil bastard” — I’m not kidding; I heard that several times — I admit with some embarrassment, dear reader, that I was already thinking back to Alfre Woodard’s scene, and how I really should revisit her extraordinary presence in John Sayles’ movie Passion Fish again.